MCAFEE VPN

 New: Showing country + fastest indication

-Despite the hype, priorities changed and the revamp was shelved.
+Despite the internal hype, priorities changed and the revamp was shelved.
 But my learnings shipped.

 Balancing what we as a business want users to know V.S what a user actually wants to know is a difficult line.
 This project helped me learn how to use metaphors on boring language into legible content.